memphis-tools/oc_projet12_backend_securise_avec_django_orm/README.md

   5. Start using the application

-      Notice application had been run on a Linux operating system.
+      Notice application has been run on a Linux operating system.
 Some commands will relied on it.

-      First deactivate any input into history: `set -o history` (this will apply for the terminal session duration).
+      First in a Linux running context, deactivate any input into history: `set -o history` (this will apply for the terminal session duration).
 This is optional.

       Then you will need a token access.
 Valid duration period is set through the settings.py file.